 - 4.2.1 From appointee: On or before four (4) months prior to the date of expiration of a Medical Staff appointment or grant of privileges, a representative from the Medical Staff office notifies the practitioner of the date of expiration and supplies him/her with an application for reappointment for membership and/or privileges.
 At least forty-five (45) calendar days after release of the reapplication, the practitioner must return the following to the Medical Staff office: - a.
 A completed reapplication form, which includes complete information to update their file on items listed in their original application, any required new, additional, or clarifying information, and any required fees or dues; - b.
 Information concerning continuing training and education internal and external to the hospital during the preceding period; and - c.
 By signing the reapplication form the appointee agrees to the same terms as identified in Section 3.2 above. - 4.2.2 From internal and/or external sources: The Medical Staff office collects and verifies information regarding each practitioner's professional and collegial activities to include those items listed in Section 3.2.8, items a. to y. - 4.2.3 The following information is also collected and verified: - a.
 A summary of clinical activity at this hospital for each practitioner due for reappointment; - b.
-Performance and conduct in this hospital and other healthcare organizations in which the practitioner has provided substantial clinical care since the last reappointment, including patient care, medical/clinical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systembased practice; - c.
+Performance and conduct in this hospital and other healthcare organizations in which the practitioner has provided relevant clinical care since the last reappointment, including patient care, medical/clinical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systembased practice; - c.
 Attestation of any required hours of continuing medical education activity; - d.
 Service on Medical Staff, Department, and hospital committees; - e.
 Timely and accurate completion of medical records;

 - f.
 Compliance with all applicable bylaws, policies, rules, regulations, and procedures of the hospital and Medical Staff; - g.
 Any significant gaps in employment or practice since the previous appointment or reappointment twenty-eight (28) days or greater; - h.
 Verification of current licensure; - i.
-National Practitioner Data Bank query, information from the OIG List of Excluded Individuals/Entities or SAM (System for Award Management) and FSMB (Federation of State Medical Boards); - j.
-When sufficient peer review data is not available to evaluate competency, one or more peer recommendations, as selected by the Credentials Committee, chosen from practitioner(s) who have observed the applicant's clinical and professional performance and can evaluate the applicant's current medical/clinical knowledge, technical and clinical skills, clinical judgment, interpersonal skills, communication skills, and professionalism as well as the physical, mental, and emotional ability to perform requested privileges; and - k.
+Verification of identity by comparing a current picture ID card issued by a state or federal agency (e.g. driver's license or passport) or current photo hospital ID card to compare it to the applicant. - j.
+National Practitioner Data Bank query, information from the OIG List of Excluded Individuals/Entities or SAM (System for Award Management) and FSMB (Federation of State Medical Boards); - k.
+When sufficient peer review data is not available to evaluate competency, one or more peer recommendations, as selected by the Credentials Committee, chosen from practitioner(s) who have observed the applicant's clinical and professional performance and can evaluate the applicant's current medical/clinical knowledge, technical and clinical skills, clinical judgment, interpersonal skills, communication skills, and professionalism as well as the physical, mental, and emotional ability to perform requested privileges; and - 1.
 Malpractice history for the past three (3) years, which is primary source verified by the Medical Staff office with the practitioner's malpractice carrier(s). - 4.2.4 Failure, without good cause, to provide any requested information, at least forty-five (45) calendar days prior to the expiration of appointment may result in automatic expiration of appointment when the appointment period is concluded if the application cannot be processed within the shortened timeframe.
 Once the information is received, the Medical Staff office verifies this additional information and notifies the practitioner of any additional information that may be needed to resolve any doubts about performance or material in the credentials file.